mostafamabroukk/DemoHomeApp/README.md

 * /payments/delete/{paymentId}: delete  payment with paymentId.

-* Technical choice: using Sprint Boot and in-memory H2 database is easy for demonstrating the Restful calls, and test the functions.
-* What could be improved: using external database if it is getting larger.
+Technical choice: using Sprint Boot and in-memory H2 database is easy for demonstrating the Restful calls, and testing the functions.
+What could be improved: using external database if it is getting larger.
 Adding GUI for adding and displaying different payments.